lakshmipathyarjun6/kinematic-motion-retargeting/README.md

 If you wish to edit the code of any existing plugin, please note that Maya (to the best of my knowledge) does *not* support hot-reloading.
 In other words, to test new code / edits, the process is save edits -> re-compile the CMake project (make -j5 in the build folder) -> restart Maya.

 The plugins for this project are all built as IO plugins or Edit Context plugins.
-If you are generally interested in building new plugins, either in conjunction with this repository or in a separate project, I would highly recommend this series: <https://www.cgcircuit.com/course/introduction-to-the-maya-api>.
-I consistently referred to it when building Maya projects - please consider supporting this creator (smile).
+If you are generally interested in building new plugins, either in conjunction with this repository or in a separate project, I would highly recommend <a href="https://www.cgcircuit.com/course/introduction-to-the-maya-api">this video series</a>.
+I consistently referred to it when building Maya projects - please consider supporting this creator :smile:.

 By default, Maya's world space is configured to use *centimeters* for distances, degrees for angles, and a Z-Up ground plane configuration.
 You can modify any of these via Windows >> Settings/Preferences >> Preferences >> Settings.
 These settings will be saved between restarts and only adjust the settings of the active UI.
 You may access information in any convention via the API.